Knowledge-building Project for Industry

 Requirements relating to the Project Owner

 The research organisation listed as the Project Owner in the grant application must have approved the submission of the grant application to the Research Council.
-The grant application must describe how the project incorporates the strategic objectives and priorities of the Project Owner.

 Requirements relating to the project manager